wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 2.8 =
+* Fixed the automatic Out of Office check function when a date is set.

 = 2.7 =
 * Moved flush_rewrite_rules function to only trigger once on activation.
 This may help solve some permalink issues in the directory with some installs.
 Also cleaned up isolated issues where blank employee fields were filled with previous employee data.